 Keep reading for more detailed information on each of these things and more ideas of fun things to do in Kyoto.

 If you’re planning a trip to Japan, we have the ultimate resource for you!

 This FREE PDF download includes everything you’re going to want to pack for your Japan trip, including what NOT to bring, plus tons of insider tips!

 Sign up for our ultimate Japan packing list now and get a copy sent straight to your inbox.

 1. Walk through the orange gates at Fushimi Inari Shrine

 These iconic orange gates are one of the most symbolic sights in Japan and one of the best things to see in Kyoto.

 While it is (very) popular, Fushimi Inari is still absolutely worth visiting.

-Featuring more than 10,000 orange torii gates, Fushimi Inari is a shrine dedicated to Inari, the Shinto god of harvests, rice, agriculture, and worldly success.
+Featuring more than 10,000 orange torii gates, Fushimi Inari is a shrine dedicated to Inari, the Shinto god of rice.